BadEnd777/Facebook-Chatbot/README.md

 4. Set up the .env file with your Facebook App credentials and webhook URL.

 ### Usage
-Once the installation is complete, start the chatbot by running the command `npm start.
+Once the installation is complete, start the chatbot by running the command `npm start`.
 The chatbot will start listening for incoming messages on the webhook URL.

 To interact with the chatbot, open the Facebook Messenger app and start a conversation with the page that the chatbot is connected to.
 You can then send messages to the chatbot and receive responses in real-time.